sonusz/PhasorToolBox/README.md

 The binary parser part is using [Kaitai Struct].

+UTF-8, instead of ASCII, is used to parse human readable fields.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)

 [Kaitai Struct]: <https://github.com/kaitai-io/kaitai_struct>